 Capital estimates are derived from quarterly pro forma financial statements generated through the stress test projection process.
 The change in equity capital each quarter reflects the after tax net income (loss) estimate for that quarter adjusted for the Dodd-Frank capital actions required to be assumed during that quarter.
-The resulting equity capital balance for each quarter is adjusted for certain regulatory deductions defined by U.S. regulatory capital rules with transition requirements, including goodwill, to arrive at estimated regulatory capital.
+The resulting equity capital balance for each quarter is adjusted for certain regulatory deductions defined by U.S. regulatory capital rules, including goodwill, to arrive at estimated regulatory capital.
 The pro forma balance sheet is risk-weighted from one quarter to the next to account for changes in the overall balance sheet size and mix and for changes in off-balance sheet exposures.

-Assets are categorized and risk-weighted for each quarter of the nine quarter horizon under the standardized approach.
-Other risk-weighted calculation process.
-The resulting regulatory capital estimate and risk-weighted assets are used to generate pro forma quarterly capital ratios.
+Assets are categorized and risk-weighted for each quarter of the nine-quarter horizon under the standardized approach.
+Other risk-weighted components (such as market risk and other adjustments) are also projected and included in the risk-weighted calculation process.
+The resulting regulatory capital estimate and risk-weighted assets are used to generate proforma quarterly capital ratios.